ixofoundation/ixo-blockchain/x/claims/spec/02_state.md

 - `claimIds` - a list of strings containing all the id's of the claimsthe grantee is allowed to evaluate, can be an empty list to allow any claim
 - `collectionId` - a string containing the Collection `id` the constraints is for
-- `agentQuota` - a integer containing the quota for amount of time the grantee can execute the given authorization(authz)
+- `agentQuota` - a integer containing the quota for amount of time the grantee can execute the given authorization(authz), note: it won't subtract one on evaluation if agent evaluates claim with status `invalidated`
 - `beforeDate` - a timestamp of the date after which the grantee can't execute this authz anymore, a cut off date
 - `MaxCustomAmount` - a [Coins](https://github.com/cosmos/cosmos-sdk/blob/main/types/coin.go#L180) object which denotes the coins and amount that indicates the maximum the evaluator is allowed to change the `APPROVED` payout to, since claims can be made for specific amount an evaluator is allowed to change the `APPROVED` payout amount.